ResourcesAccounting and Taxes

 3. Check qualifications

-Meet with a few CPAs either virtually or in person.
+Once you’ve narrowed down your list, schedule a few introductory chats with prospective CPAs.
 Imagine you're catching up over coffee.
 Are you comfortable?
 Do they 'get' you and your work?
-Interview multiple candidates to gauge their knowledge, experience, and how comfortable you feel with them.
+Interview multiple candidates to gauge their knowledge, experience, and your comfort with them.
+Here are some sample interview questions:

 • What experience do you have with freelancers or 1099 contractors?